-- Faculty will command each vehicle if there are adequate numbers of faculty. - When only one faculty is in attendance, on a multiple vehicle trip, faculty will lead at all times. - When no faculty is in attendance, the student driver is responsible. - The student driver is responsible for all aspects of the sentence when convicted of, or pleading guilty to, a traffic law violation.
-The department considers it a moral responsibility of the passengers in the vehicle to help prevent traffic violations by giving advice to the driver. - Use of University vehicles are limited to official purposes only.
+- Faculty will command each vehicle if there are adequate numbers of faculty. - When only one faculty member is in attendance, on a multiple vehicle trip, faculty will always lead. - When no faculty is there, the student driver is responsible. - The student driver is responsible for all aspects of the sentence when convicted of, or pleading guilty to, a traffic law violation.
+The department considers it the moral responsibility of the passengers in the vehicle to help prevent traffic violations by giving advice to the driver. - Use of University vehicles is limited to official purposes only.

-Faculty have the right to refer students to the Progress and Conduct Committee, who can impose sanctions, for inappropriate behavior on trips.
+Faculty have the right to refer students to the Progress and Conduct Committee, who can impose sanctions for inappropriate behavior on trips.